jbarks1234/MOF_Blog/README.md

 <p align="center"><img src="https://i.imgur.com/0ArYOSs.png" width="500"/></p>

 We still felt like our work was worthwhile so we decided to showcase it in this report so that other researchers might be able to discover a new approach to our methods.
 Some potential ideas that we thought of but did not pursue were using a 2D image of the full 3D MOF from different points of view with partial alpha values to hopefully represent areas of low density atoms that the model could recognize.
-If any interested researchers out there would like to build off our work, it is available at: (github link).
+If any interested researchers out there would like to build off our work, it is available at: https://github.com/szaman19/Materials-Search.

 ### Acknowledgments
 This material is based on work supported by the National Science Foundation under grant No. OAC-1940243.